vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Invoke-EsxCommand.md

 ## Synopsis

-Runs a provided command on an ESXi host.
+Runs a specified command on an ESX host.

 ## Syntax